PrestaShop/prestashop.github.io/news/_posts/2022-01-13-new-theme-announce.md

 ## What about the Classic theme?

-Because a new theme means more work from maintainers, we decided that the Classic theme won't be supported in the future.
-We haven't determined a date yet because the new theme release date is unknown.
+As this new theme is getting bigger and more complete, we must consider what will happen for the Classic Theme when this new theme is ready?

-Of course, we'll keep you posted about our plan to release a new theme and when we decide to deprecate the Classic theme.
+We do not plan to maintain both themes simultaneously, so when the new theme rises, it will be necessary to decide how to stop the support of the Classic Theme.
+Today we have not yet decided how this will happen.

-The above means that we continue the maintenance of the Classic theme until it gets out of support.
+Rest assured we will make sure that the end-of-life of Classic theme and the transition to this new theme will be made very smooth.

 ## Your feedback is a gift